tunqui-pe/chamilo-lms/README.md

 ## Updating code

-To update your code with the latest developments in the 1.10.x branch, go to your Chamilo folder and type:
+To update your code with the latest developments in the master branch, go to your Chamilo folder and type:
 ```
-git pull origin 1.10.x
+git pull origin master
 ```
 If you have made customizations to your code before the update, you will have two options: